anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 therefore the hash value 12345 may also be the hash value for another identifier probably unrelated to either Alice or Bob.

-Bob's agent obtains of list of hash values from Alice's agent, and discovers that the hash value 12345 exists in both Bob's set and Alice's set.
+Bob's agent obtains the list of hash values from Alice's agent, and discovers that the hash value 12345 exists in both Bob's set and Alice's set.

 If Alice desires contact from all readers of her blog, even the ones whom